 - Ask the garage for a detailed breakdown and costing of all the work required so you can see how they arrived at the total cost.
 Make sure they include all parts, costing and VAT.

-- Check that the garage will carry out the service following the manufacturer’s procedures, and use original parts or those of ‘equivalent quality’.
+- Check the garage will carry out the service following the manufacturer’s procedures, and use original parts or those of ‘equivalent quality’.

 - When looking at different prices, remember to compare like for like.
-Make sure that you compare the same list of work items and either use quotations or estimates, not a mixture of the two, and that all prices include VAT.
+Make sure you compare the same list of work items and either use quotations or estimates, not a mixture of the two, and all prices include VAT.

-- a quotation is a promise to do the work at the price agreed, so you’ll normally have to pay this quoted price
+- A quotation is a promise to do the work at the price agreed, so you’ll normally have to pay this quoted price.

-- an estimate is what the garage thinks the work is going to cost before they start it – the final cost can be more or less than this, depending on what they find when they carry out the work
+- An estimate is what the garage thinks the work is going to cost before they start it – the final cost can be more or less than this, depending on what they find when they carry out the work.

 You can save as much as £70 on an oil change by using a chain such as Kwik-Fit and Halfords instead of a main dealer.
 They charge around £30, whereas the dealer would charge £100 or more.
-Just make sure that they use the grade of oil shown in your car’s service manual.
+Just make sure they use the grade of oil shown in your car’s service manual.